3 key takeaways

 Increased regional sales by 40% and exceeded quarterly targets by 15%.

-You’ve laid the groundwork and now you’re ready to pull it all together into an impressive STAR bullet point.
+You’ve laid the groundwork, and now you’re ready to pull it all together into an impressive STAR resume bullet point.

-While you want to subtly incorporate all four elements of the STAR method, you don’t need to use them in their exact order every time.
+While you want to subtly include all four elements, you don’t need to use them in the exact S-T-A-R order every time.
 Here are a few different approaches you can use to mix things up and keep your bullet points engaging:

 - [Situation] [task] [action] [result]